joegasewicz/geolocations-api/README.md

 [![Makefile CI](https://github.com/joegasewicz/geolocations-api/actions/workflows/makefile.yml/badge.svg)](https://github.com/joegasewicz/geolocations-api/actions/workflows/makefile.yml)
 # Geolocations Api
 Geolocations with FastAPI  &amp; Mongo.
-United Kingdom Town / Cities is the only region supported but other regions will be supported in the future.
+United Kingdom is currently the only region supported but other regions will be supported in the future.

 # Quick Start
 1. Run mongodb